-According to the CLDF, Employee's tenure with DCPS spans nine years.
-The length of service category was completed by DHR and was calculated by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
+This category was completed by DHR and was calculated by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.